brandonjaipersaud/Uncover_implicit_bias/README.md

       ```sh
       python replaceGender.py
       ```
+      - taking ~1hr:30mins to run on vector cluster across 2000 lines/stories.
 3. Extract stories having more than two characters

       ```sh
       python extractTwo.py
       ```
+      - split data into 2 subsets
+        - 1 = 1 character (protagonist)
+        - 2 = 2 or more characters
+        - for the 2nd subset, use comet to make inferences that require 2 people.
+Ex. how protagonist's actions affects mental state of others.

 4. Classify sentences according to protagonist
       ```sh